DrKraig/Planning-Algorithms/Project2/README.md

     6. Enjoy!

-##Videos are present in the ./Ouput folder.
-The output can also be viewed below in GIF format.
+<h2>Videos are present in the 'Output' folder.
+The output can also be viewed below in GIF format.</h2>

 <h2> Test Case 1 </h2>